kiranmayek/kiranmayek/README.md

 - 🔭 I’m currently working on Web Development and Competitive Programming
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: kiranmayek82@gmail.com
-- 👨‍🎓 Fresher at IIIT Lucknow and branch CS
+- 👨‍🎓 Student at IIIT Lucknow and branch CS